-- 1) As Table 2 suggests, the period of time required to formulate and publish a new edition of the Civil Engineering BOK is between two and three years. - 2) The period of time required to formulate, publish, gain approval of, and implement new ABET program criteria is approximately four years. - 3) The period of time required for all U.S. engineering programs to be evaluated under a new set of accreditation criteria is six years.
+- the six- to seven-year period of time required to formulate and publish a new edition of the Civil Engineering BOK and to formulate, publish, gain approval of, and implement new ABET program criteria; and - the six-year period required for all U.S. engineering programs to be evaluated under a new set of accreditation criteria.